hsanroman/NST-Manager/README.md

 ### Troubleshooting
 **Tip:** *The most common issue is forgetting to enable oAuth for the app under SmartThings*

 Please check the Help Page before posting questions in the community forum.
 **[Nest Manager Help Page](https://cdn.rawgit.com/tonesto7/nest-manager/master/Documents/help-page.html)**

+***FYI: The help pages have not been updated yet for V3.0.0***
 _______
 ## Feature Requests
  * We love new ideas so please head on over to GitHub and open an issue for the feature you would like to see.
 This will help prioritize what is important and what is not.
  * There is a Google Form that will allow you to vote for the newest features.

     ***[Voting Form](https://docs.google.com/forms/d/1bkGy14QyjLedpM31CQ4t6m7UIbxbNH8PCUAdB_-EB08/viewform)***

     ***[Feedback Form](http://goo.gl/forms/jGdwJIfqQl456L1h1)***

 _______
 ### Donations
  * While donations are very much appreciated they are not expected or required.
 If you feel the need to do so :smile: here is the ***[donation link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2CJEVN439EAWS)***